Sereyvidya/Projects/APEye/README.md

 # 🤖 APEye: Malware Family Classification from API Calls

 This project explores techniques to classify malware into families based on their API call behaviors.
 It includes preprocessing, deep learning, and traditional machine learning approaches.

----
+The project also serves as a learning experience to demonstrate ML concepts acquired in class.

-## 📁 Dataset Structure
+## 📁 Project Structure

 - `data/APICalls.txt`: Contains a list of all unique API calls.
 - `data/malwares/`: Contains 7 subfolders, one for each malware family:
   - `adload`, `bancos`, `onlinegames`, `vbinject`, `vundo`, `winwebsec`, `zwangi`
   - Each subfolder contains text files representing individual malware samples.
   - Each file contains a sequence of API calls made by that malware sample.

----
+- `Classifiers.ipynb`: Jupyter notebook containing preprocessing technique, deep learning, and machine learning pipelines for classification modeling.

 ## 🧪 Approaches Explored

-### ✅ Preprocessing
+### ⏳ Preprocessing

-- **Integer Encoding**: Each unique API call is mapped to an integer ID.
+- **Integer Encoding**: Each unique API call is mapped to an integer.
 - **Word2Vec Embeddings**: API calls are treated like words, and embeddings are generated to represent sequences.
 - **Count Vectorization**: For better performance, API call frequencies per sample are collected as feature vectors (like a document-term matrix).

-### 🤖 Models
+### ⚙️ Models

 - **Deep Learning**:
   - CNN